First the good news...

 GM 2.0 breeding

 This includes gene editing, CRISPR/Cas9, fake meat and Synthetic Biology (Synbio), gene drives and more that you may have been hearing about in the media.
 We are still investigating where these may be introduced into our food and if they are here already.
+Here is an excellent article on the subject.

 These GM2.0 technaiques are presented as far more accurate than the existing GM breeding.
 There is pressure to not regard these techniques as GM and so avoid regulation even though the US intelligence community assessed them as a potential "weapon of mass destruction and proliferation".
 They carry all the same risks as existing GM as well as additonal risks in that organisms may be repeatedly altered and so a bacteria maybe transformed so it can produce the anthrax toxin, for example.
 A full report on the techniques that include CRISPR/Cas9, gene editing and more can be accessed here.